ashwintr303/Pairwise-Compatibility-Prediction-using-a-Siamese-Network/README.md

 # Pairwise-Compatibility-Prediction-using-a-Siamese-Network
+Pairwise compatibility prediction of polyvore outfits dataset using a Siamese model - EE599 CV Project

 ## Dataset description
 Polyvore Outﬁts is a real-world dataset created based on users’ preferences of outﬁt conﬁgurations on an online website named polyvore.com: items within the outﬁts that receive high-ratings are considered compatible and vice versa.
 It contains a total of 365,054 items and 68,306 outﬁts.
 The maximum number of items per outﬁt is 19.
 A visualization of an outﬁt is shown in Figure 1.